grab/engineering-blog/_posts/2024-05-23-evaluate-business-impact-of-marketing-campaigns.md

 ### Statistical significance

 When we do an A/B testing, we cannot simply conclude that A is better than B when A’s result is better than B. The difference could be due to other random factors.
-If you did an A/A test, you will still see differences in the results even without doing anything different on the two groups.
+If you did an A/A test, you will still see differences in the results even without doing anything different to the two groups.

 Statistical significance is a method to calculate the probability that the difference between two groups is really due to randomness.
 The lower the probability, the more confidently we can say our action is truly making some impact.